-A new ripple plant was commissioned at our Albury zone substation during 2017 after the building was refurbished.
+A new ripple plant was commissioned at our Albury zone substation in 2017 after the building was refurbished.

 The Tekapo legacy rotary load control plant is considered obsolete.
 However, it is still performing well.
-It controls a relatively small number of ICPs in its area with limited load that can be shed.
+It controls a relatively small number of ICPs in its area with a limited load that can be shed.
 It is proposed that when it finally needs to be decommissioned, the load control will be undertaken by time clocks in new Smart Meters and associated programmable ripple relays.
+This strategy will, however, be reviewed on an annual basis to ensure we meet network growth, operational and retailer commitments.

-The aged based asset health profile for our ripple plants are shown in Figure 6-34.
+The age based asset health profile for our ripple plants are shown in Figure 6-36.

-Three of our ripple plants have relatively new remote terminal units (RTU) which are performing well.
-The other two ripple plants have old Conitel RTUs which are close to 30 years old.
+Three of our load control injection plants have relatively new remote terminal units (RTU), which are performing well.
+The other two ripple plants have old Conitel RTUs, which are close to 30 years old.
 They have performed well to date and are due for replacement.
 In addition, they are proving a challenge for connection to our SCADA.
 The Conitel RTU at the Timaru substation was replaced in 2017.
-The second Conitel RTU on the legacy plant at the Tekapo substation may not be replaced since the plant will be allowed to reach end of life and then will be decommissioned.
+The second Conitel RTU on the legacy plant at the Tekapo substation may not be replaced since the plant will be allowed to reach its end-of-life and will then be decommissioned.
+This strategy will be reviewed on an annual basis.

-Figure 6-34: Load control plant asset health as at 2020
+Figure 6-36: Load control plant asset health as at 2021